LibraryCarpentry/lc-overview/index.md

 > ## Prerequisites & Tools
 >
-> There are no pre-requisites, and the materials assume no prior knowledge about the tools.
+> There are no prerequisites, and the materials assume no prior knowledge about the tools.
 {: .prereq}

 > ## Data
 >
-> The data used in this workshop are often in the form of bibliographic metadata and text-based data.
+> The data used in this workshop include bibliographic metadata and text-based data.
 See each lesson for the specific datasets and sources used.
 {: .prereq}

 > ## License